 into virtual vats of acid.
 This game could make a real find for kids and younger teens who enjoy science fairs and/or graphic adventures.

-Full Chemicus Review Hints and Walkthrough Buy This Game
+Full Chemicus Review Hints Buy This Game (Amazon affiliate link)

 Written by the same game designer who brought us the Syberia games, The Sinking Island is another beautifully illustrated game

 with an interesting plot, but unfortunately it is hard to enjoy it because of the boring, repetitive gameplay.
 If you are happy just

 watching a memorable story unfold, this one is worthwhile, but if you like to take a more active role playing a computer game,